Kimpthorne History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Kimpthorne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kimpthorne family to the New World and Oceana
+Migration of the Kimpthorne family

 The records on immigrants and ships' passengers show a number of people bearing the name Kimpthorne: Richard Kempthorn, who was living in Waterloo County, Ontario in 1877.